Sai-Bhargav-08/DATA-DRIVEN-VEHICLE-CONTROL-USING-CAN-PROTOCOL/README.md

 > 🌡️ Engine Temperature Monitoring: Utilizes the DS18B20 sensor to display real-time engine temperature on the dashboard LCD.
 >
-> 🪟 Window Control & Display: Adjusts window levels (0–8) via dashboard switches, with status broadcasted over CAN.
-Visual feedback provided through 8 active-low LEDs and a custom LCD icon.
+> 🪟 Window Control & Display:: Adjusts window levels (0–8) via dashboard switches, with status broadcasted over CAN.
+Visual feedback provided through 8 active-low LEDs, a custom LCD icon, and a Tower Pro SG90 servo motor (0°–180°) controlled via PWM to reflect window position physically.
 >
 > 🔁 Direction Toggle: Switch between Forward and Reverse modes using a dedicated dashboard switch, with direction status displayed on the LCD.
 >